-ENGL2145 Twentieth-century drama (6 credits) This advanced course will introduce a number of plays by major playwrights such as Oscar Wilde, Arthur Miller, Tennessee Williams, Samuel Beckett, Tom Stoppard and Brian Friel.
-The course will be broadly chronological and the plays discussed will be situated in their socio-political contexts.
-The classes will comprise close readings and discussion of the plays rather than lectures on drama.
-Assessment: 100% coursework LCOM2001 Theories of language and communication (6 credits) This course examines theoretical discussions of language and communication, with special reference to underlying assumptions about language (i.e. their metatheory) and the respective philosophies of language they are based on, their merits and shortcomings, as well as possible points of contact between them.
+ENGL2155 Literature of the African city (6 credits) "Literature of the African city" explores African urban areas as not only important crucibles for sociocultural production, but also key centers of anti-colonial politics.
+In this course we will examine postcolonial representations of African urban identity formation in the last century, focusing on texts written after the attainment of political independence.
+The class will begin with fiction from a variety of cultural backgrounds, and end by surveying uniquely urban forms of cultural production - including music videos and photography - to help contextualize our critical reading.
+Finally, we will supplement our discussions with classic texts from postcolonial theory, as well as more recent work on African urban studies.
+LCOM2001 Theories of language and communication (6 credits) This course examines theoretical discussions of language and communication, with special reference to underlying assumptions about language (i.e. their metatheory) and the respective philosophies of language they are based on, their merits and shortcomings, as well as possible points of contact between them.
 These assumptions will also be critically discussed on the basis of exemplary linguistic studies presented in class.
 We shall hence consider the various traditions contributing to language and communication theory, among which are the semiotic, the phenomenological, and the sociocultural traditions.
 Particular emphasis will be placed on how sociolinguistic theory has dealt with the phenomena of language and communication.
 Assessment: 100% coursework.